Media Coverage Highlights

 - Richmond Times-Dispatch: Rick Mayes, political science professor and co-coordinator of the healthcare studies program, discusses Affordable Care Act in Richmond cancer survivor fears repeal of Affordable Care Act could leave her uninsured.

-- The Progress-Index: International celebrities to visit Richmond’s French Film Festival
+- The Progress-Index: International celebrities to visit Richmond’s French Film Festival.
+This event was also covered by the Richmond Times-Dispatch, Virginia Living and Style Weekly.

 - Richmond Times-Dispatch: Netflix co-founder's lesson on entrepreneurship: 'If you don’t disrupt yourself, someone’s going to disrupt you for you,' feature on a speaker at University of Richmond Robins School of Business.